thekidnamedkd/Garden-Project-/readme.md

 Kevin Davis <thekidnamedkd@gmail.com>

-## Technologies Used

-_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac_

 ### License

 Copyright (c) 2020 **_Ian Gregg & Kevin Davis & Ben Russell & Joseph Pearce & Sean Downs_**